ppy/osu-wiki/wiki/People/Beatmap_Nomination_Group/Rules/en.md

 + **Do not nominate beatmaps of game modes you are not formally qualified for.** You must be qualified to nominate at least one of the game modes included in the mapset by being a member of the respective part of the Beatmap Nominators in order to be allowed to nominate it.
 + **Do not nominate maps with unrankable issues.** The General Ranking Criteria and additionally all mode-specific Ranking Criteria apply to all sets with mode-specific difficulties.
 + **Do not qualify mapsets that use the same song or a different version of the same song as an already Qualified mapset, unless no game modes of both sets overlap.** For example an osu!taiko and osu! mapset of the same song can exist in Qualified, while a taiko and osu!/taiko hybrid set cannot.
 This ensures variety among Ranked beatmaps within their respective game modes.
-+ **If a bubbled map contains unrankable issues, its bubble must be popped.** To ensure a map has no other unrankable issues, it’s best for another nominator to examine the map once again.
++ **If a bubbled map contains unrankable issues, its bubble must be popped.** To ensure a map has no other unrankable issues, it is best for another Nominator to examine the map once again.
 + **You must not rebubble a map when your bubble was popped without the popper agreeing to that action.** In these cases another nominator may rebubble the map if they disagree with the bubble pop.
 + **There must be at least 24 hours between placing a bubble and qualifying a mapset.** This is to give other members of the community and Beatmap Nominators a bit of time to think about whether they want to veto the placed bubble.
 + **Do not qualify over any manually popped bubble.** A manually popped bubble resets the bubble counter to zero, so doing this is equivalent to directly qualifying a beatmap without any prior icons.